Inceptive Transformers: Enhancing Contextual Representations through Multi-Scale Feature Learning Across Domains and Languages: Introduction

 \section{Introduction}

-Since its introduction, the transformer architecture~\cite{vaswani2017attention} has revolutionized the field of natural language processing (NLP), thanks to an innovative self-attention mechanism capable of capturing complex contextual relationships across tokens.
-Transformer-based models such as BERT~\cite{devlin2018bert}, RoBERTa~\cite{liu2019roberta}, Electra~\cite{clark2020electra}, and XLNet~\cite{yang2019xlnet} have demonstrated impressive performance across a wide range of NLP tasks.
-However, in practice, we often encounter domain-specific text—be it medical, scientific, business, legal, or social media content.
-These texts come with their own unique language and nuanced stylistic patterns, which are difficult for general purpose models like BERT or RoBERTa to capture.
-To address this, domain-specific BERT-based models like BioBERT~\cite{lee2020biobert}, SciBERT~\cite{beltagy2019scibert}, LegalBERT~\cite{chalkidis2020legalBERT}, BERTweet~\cite{nguyen2020bertweet} have emerged, which have been further pre-trained on domain-specific corpora to capture the unique language, terminology, and stylistic features of various specialized fields.
-In parallel, cross-lingual models like XLM-R~\cite{conneau-2020-xlmr} and language-specific models such as BanglaBERT~\cite{bhattacharjee-2022-banglabert} have extended this architecture to support diverse linguistic settings, including low resource languages like Bangla.
+Since its introduction, the transformer architecture~\cite{vaswani2017attention} has revolutionized the field of natural language processing (NLP).
+Encoder-based transformer models such as BERT~\cite{devlin2018bert}, RoBERTa~\cite{liu2019roberta}, XLNet~\cite{yang2019xlnet}, Electra~\cite{clark2020electra}, DeBERTa v3~\cite{he2021debertav3}, and ModernBERT~\cite{warner2024modernbert} have demonstrated impressive performance across a wide range of NLP tasks.
+In addition to these general-purpose models, a number of domain-specific BERT-based models like BioBERT~\cite{lee2020biobert}, SciBERT~\cite{beltagy2019scibert}, LegalBERT~\cite{chalkidis2020legalBERT}, BERTweet~\cite{nguyen2020bertweet} have emerged, which are further pre-trained on domain-specific corpora to capture the unique language, terminology, and stylistic features of various specialized fields.
+In parallel, cross-lingual models like XLM-R~\cite{conneau-2020-xlmr} and language-specific models such as BanglaBERT~\cite{bhattacharjee-2022-banglabert} have extended this architecture to support diverse linguistic settings, including low-resource languages like Bangla.

-Despite their success, transformer models still have limitations, particularly in capturing short-range dependencies between tokens~\cite{Guo_Zhang_Liu:Gaussian_transformer:2019, act:2021} that are often important for classification.
-A significant issue we observed in our research is their reliance on the \texttt{[CLS]} token, where the model aggregates all token embeddings into a single representation.
-Although convenient, we found that this approach can lead to information loss, as the single \texttt{[CLS]} token is insufficient to capture fine-grained contextual nuances or localized cues critical for tasks like emotion recognition or irony detection.
-This limitation is especially problematic for multi-label tasks, which require token-level attention rather than a single sequence-level summary.
+All these encoder models are designed to aggregate all token embeddings into a single representation, called the \textbf{\textbf{\texttt{[CLS]}}} token, which is later used for downstream tasks like classification.
+Although convenient, this approach of collapsing an entire text sequence with multiple aspects into one single embedding can cause information loss~\cite{chang2023multi}, particularly when there are short-range dependencies between tokens~\cite{Guo_Zhang_Liu:Gaussian_transformer:2019, act:2021}.
+During experiments, we observed that the over-reliance on \textbf{\texttt{[CLS]}} token makes the encoder models insufficient in capturing fine-grained contextual nuances or localized cues critical for tasks like emotion recognition or irony detection (Fig. \ref{subfig:intro-db}).
+This issue is even more pronounced in multi-label tasks, which require token-level attention rather than a single sequence-level summary.